influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/durability.md

   started up and reads from the WAL file for the recently ingested data.

-- **Recovery of Parquet files**: {{< cloud-name >}} uses the provided object storage-provided data durability to recover Parquet files.
+- **Recovery of Parquet files**: {{< cloud-name >}} uses the provided object storage data durability to recover Parquet files.

 - **Recovery of the catalog**: InfluxData can restore the InfluxDB catalog to the most recent daily backup of the catalog and then reapply any transactions